This post may contain affiliate sales links. Please read my disclosure policy.

-- Add in powdered sugar, lemon zest, vanilla and heavy cream and blend, stopping to stir frequently, until completely smooth OR until a desired consistency is reached.
+- Add in powdered sugar, lemon zest, vanilla, and heavy cream and blend, stopping to stir frequently, until completely smooth OR until the desired consistency is reached.

 - Spoon filling into a disposable piping bag, cut the corner off and fill each cannoli.